ARlegro/obsidian-backup/DevStudy/Backend/Spring/Security/Configure FilterChain/InMemoryUserdetailsManager - Configuring users.md

 #### Reason

 >[!EXAMPLE] Background : Spring Sercurity requires pw encoding
->- Since 5.x, all pw **must be encoede**
+>- Since 5.x, all pw **must be encoded**
 >- so **plain text pw like `pwd1234` can't be stored**
 >- Basically Without any prefix, spring security **assumes it's an encoded pw.**
->- and try to figure out the encoder But it's null
+>- Then, it attempt to match using DelegatingPasswordEncoder

-❓Encoding 기본값이 `bcrypt`인데 왜 접두사가 없으면 오류가 날까?
+>- DelegatingPasswordEncoder try to figure out the encoder But it's null Cuz no prefix

-- encoder를 커스텀하지 않았을 때, DelegatingPasswordEncoder는 match시 오류가 생긴다
+❓Why do I get an error without the prefix even though the encoding defaults to `bcrypt`?
-- Cuz 저장된 문자열에서 id를 못 구하면 어떤 인코더를 써야 할지 모르기 때문
+- Even though Spring Security uses `DelegatingPasswordEncoder` by default, it **requires a prefix to determine which encoder to use**. ⭐
-- **`DelegatingPasswordEncoder.matches()`** 로 비교할 때 흐름
+- **`DelegatingPasswordEncoder.matches()`** flow
 ```java
 private class UnmappedIdPasswordEncoder implements PasswordEncoder {